rikniitt/legacy-php-boilerplate/README.md

 Database migrations are located in *config/migrations*-directory as sql files.
 You can create new migration file with `./phing migration-create`.
-Migrations can be inserted to your database with `./phing migration-run-all`.
-Note that this script won't keep track which migrations have been inserted, so everytime you run migrations, they will be inserted in creation time order from the oldest to newest.
+Migrations can be inserted to your database with `./phing migration-run`.

 ## Tests